-The Board believes that approval of Proposal No. 3 is in the best interests of Predictive and its stockholders because the availability of an adequate number of shares reserved for issuance under the 2012 Plan are important factors in attracting, retaining, and motivating employees, consultants and directors in order to achieve Predictive's long-term growth and profitability objectives.
+The Board believes that approval of Proposal No. 4 is in the best interests of Predictive and its stockholders because the availability of an adequate number of shares reserved for issuance under the 2012 Plan are important factors in attracting, retaining, and motivating employees, consultants and directors in order to achieve Predictive's long-term growth and profitability objectives.
 The Board has carefully considered the proposed increase in the share reserve in light of the stockholder vote in December 2019 under which the proposed increase by 2,500,000 shares was not approved.
 The Board has approved the Restated Plan with a more modest of increase of 750,000 shares.
 The Board believes that this increase, in addition to approval of the Option Repricing, will be sufficient to permit the Company to attract, retain and motivate employees, consultants and directors.
 The Company currently has only two executive officers and will require additional executive and operating officers in order to effect its business plans that will drive future stockholder value.
 This factor, in turn will require significant equity compensation in order to attract and motivate these new officers.

-Below is a summary of the 2012 Plan (as if the Restated Plan is approved), which is qualified entirely by reference to the complete text of the 2012 Plan, a copy of which reflecting the amendments described herein is attached as Appendix D to this proxy statement.
-A redline showing the differences between the existing 2012 Plan and the Restated Plan is also attached as Appendix E to this proxy statement.
+Below is a summary of the 2012 Plan (as if the Restated Plan is approved), which is qualified entirely by reference to the complete text of the 2012 Plan, a marked copy of which reflecting the amendments described herein is attached as Appendix D to this proxy statement.